Melbourne Fashion Week 2025

 • Reusing assets used in the build of our event spaces and runway sets where possible for future events with the help of agencies like Moth Design.

-• Upcycled banners into bags
+• Upcycled banners into bags program.

 • Integration of vegetarian meal choices and overall reduction of red meat in catering.